statiqdev/Website/input/web/content/index.md

 In all cases, global processing such as [shortcodes](/web/content/shortcodes) is performed and [layouts](/web/templates#layouts) and [themes](/web/templates/themes) are applied.

 Many [themes](/web/templates/themes) also support treating content differently depending on what sub-folder the files are in.
 For example, themes for blogging often infer blog posts should go in a “input/posts” sub-folder.
-In most cases the specific paths used for different types of content are [configurable](/web/configuration).
+In most cases the specific paths used for different types of content are [configurable as settings](/web/settings).

 <?# ChildPages /?>